Polaroid 20×24 camera: History

 In 2021, Ethan Moses built a new 20x24 camera, utilizing the RA-4 Reversal Process, which, while nearly instant, is not "Polaroid".

 Users and portrait subjects

-Photographers including Dawoud Bey, Ellen Carey, Chuck Close, Elsa Dorfman, Timothy Greenfield-Sanders, David Levinthal, Mary Ellen Mark, Robert Rauschenberg, Joyce Tenneson, Jennifer Trausch, Andy Warhol, TJ Norris, Natalie White, and William Wegman have used this heavy (235 lb), wheeled-chassis camera.
+Photographers including Dawoud Bey, Ellen Carey, Chuck Close, Elsa Dorfman, Timothy Greenfield-Sanders, David Levinthal, Mary Ellen Mark, Robert Rauschenberg, Joyce Tenneson, Andy Warhol, Natalie White, and William Wegman have used this heavy (235 lb), wheeled-chassis camera.
 Ansel Adams used the camera, notably to make the first official photographic presidential portrait, of President Jimmy Carter in 1979.

 To celebrate actress and musician Lady Gaga's new role as creative director of Polaroid, a portrait of her was shot with the 20×24 camera on June 30, 2010, at the Massachusetts Institute of Technology.

 The film director and artist Tim Burton has used the 20x24 Polaroid camera and images he has taken featured in the London Design Museum exhibition The World of Tim Burton in 2024-5.